StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 }
 ```

-This function only needs a brief description.
-The function name and local variable make the parameter obvious, and the function has no hidden side effects.
+This function only needs a brief description because its purpose, input, and output are easy to understand from the name and implementation.
+The local variable gives `$1` a clear name, and the function does not modify global state or affect script control flow.
+If callers depended on the exact output format, an `OUTPUTS` section could be added.

 ////
 //// tab | Modified Global